vmonfred0/I_like_trains/README.md

 - `self.nickname` : The name of the agent.
 - `self.network` : The network object to handle communication.
 - `self.logger` : The logger object.
-- `self.is_dead` : Whether the agent/train is currently dead or alive.

 And the following attributes:

-- `self.death_time` : The time when the agent last died.
-- `self.respawn_cooldown` : The cooldown time before respawning.
-- `self.waiting_for_respawn` : Whether the agent is waiting for respawn.
-- `self.game_width` and `self.game_height` are initialized later by the server but are still accessible in the program.
+- `self.game_width` and `self.game_height` : initialized later by the server but are still accessible in the program.
 They are the width and height of the game grid.

 This parameters and attributes are not supposed to be modified.
 They are updated by the client, receiving the game state from the server.
 Modifying them may lead to a desynchronization between the information of the client and the real game state managed by the server.
 On the other hand, attributes can be added to the Agent class to store additional information (related to your agent strategy).